- Mental Health»

 What is Krokodil?

 Krokodil (sounds like crock-o-dill) is the street name for Desomorphine.
-Derived from morphine, it is a fast acting sedative with analgesic affects.
-The drug Produces a similar high to heroin, and morphine but with much shorter duration.
-Where the high from heroin can last up to 8 hours, this drug last about 1-2, and produces a high 10x stronger than morphine.
+Derived from morphine, it is a fast acting sedative with analgesic effects.
+The drug produces a similar high to heroin, and morphine but with much shorter duration.
+Where the high from heroin can last up to 8 hours, this drug lasts about 1-2, and produces a high 10x stronger than morphine.
 This drug is often purchased by users thinking it is heroin.
 It may actually become favored by heroin addicts that can no longer support their addiction nor care about the consequences of their use.
 Krokodil can be purchased for 1/3 the price of heroin, so it's a cheap and inexpensive fix for someone needing a "fix".
-Krokodil is currently known in Russia as “the poor mans drug", but it's making its way into the United States too.
+Krokodil is currently known in Russia as “the poor man's drug", but it's making its way into the United States too.

-This drug is easily made from codeine, red phosphorus, hydrochloric acid and iodine.
+This drug is easily made from codeine, red phosphorus, hydrochloric acid, and iodine.
 The street grade versions are packed full of other toxic chemicals including gasoline, paint thinner, household cleaners, caffeine, diphenhydramine, paracetamol, and other corrosive byproducts.
 Manufacturers who cook methamphetamine's use ingredients that are similar.
 Krokodil takes approximately 30 minutes for an amateur or novice to prepare in the kitchen.
 It's as easy as baking a pie!
-Being that the user is high for 2 hours if they are lucky, and the time to make a new batch is about 30 minutes, this addiction can easily become a full time job!
-It is extremely addictive, and can cause green scaly rotting skin, even all the way to the bone.
+Being that the user is high for 2 hours if they are lucky, and the time to make a new batch is about 30 minutes, this addiction can easily become a full-time job!
+It is extremely addictive and can cause green scaly rotting skin, even all the way to the bone.
 Addicts continue to inject despite literally falling apart and rotting away like a zombie.
 Mortality rates are high when using Krokodil.
 So if you want to die slow, painfully and rotting, this is the drug for you!